Blasphemy law in Australia: Victoria

 The Crimes Act 1958 (Victoria) makes no mention of blasphemy but does not abolish common law offences.
 The offences of blasphemy and blasphemous libel may yet exist under common law.

 The Crown last laid a charge of blasphemous libel in 1919.
 The case concerned socialist journalist Robert Samuel Ross, who had published a satirical piece in which Bolsheviks ransack heaven.
 The prosecutor dropped the charge but proceeded on a charge of sending blasphemous materials through the mail.
 The Court convicted Ross, and sentenced him to six months of hard labour.

+In 2019, Fiona Patten introduced a bill to abolish the common law offences of blasphemy and blasphemous libel in the Victorian Legislative Council; however, the bill lapsed in November 2022 at the end of the 59th Parliament.

 A person who is aggrieved because someone is engaging in conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of him on the ground of his religious belief or activity can seek redress under the Racial and Religious Tolerance Act 2001.